sebanalysis/sebbeck.com/_posts/2022-11-25-the-information-sector.md

 ![2022-11-13-masculinity_image_2.png](/assets/2022-11-13-masculinity_image_2.png)

 I am yet to find a 2022 version of this graph, and I don't think data is available.
-David Graeber notes in Bullshit Jobs:
-> "no one, to my knowledge, has pursued this particular breakdown through to the present".
+David Graeber notes in Bullshit Jobs _"no one, to my knowledge, has pursued this particular breakdown through to the present"_.

 But, to get a lower bound estimate of information sector jobs, assuming the same proportion of other sector workers are involved in information activities agriculture: 33%, industry: 44% and, services: 69%, as Hayes assumes in 1992, by reading the ratios from his graphs we would have an information sector employing of __64%__ of Americans.
 I would guess this to be even significantly more than this, as administration roles across all industry sectors are well-known to have ballooned even since 1990.